 3. Language Requirements.
-In addition to biblical languages proficiency, OT majors are required to take OTST 658 Biblical Aramaic and OTST 852 Advanced Hebrew.
-NT majors are required to take NTST 852 Advanced Greek.
+In addition to biblical languages proficiency, students with an OT concentration are required to take OTST 658 184 Master of Theology Biblical Aramaic and OTST 852 Advanced Hebrew.
+Those with a NT concentration are required to take NTST 852 Advanced Greek.
 If they have taken these advanced courses or equivalents in another context (graduate level) they may choose to replace them with other courses.

-5. Register for GSEM 894 Course Development and Teaching Practicum and teach a course under the instruction of the department of the major.
-This will give the student experience in teaching in the major field at graduate level, after pre-candidacy is granted.
+6. Register for GSEM 894 Course Development and Teaching Practicum and teach a course under the instruction of the department of the concentration.
+This will give the student experience in teaching in the field of concentration at graduate level, after pre-candidacy is granted.
 If the student has had a record of 3 years teaching at graduate level, this requirement is waived, and the student will register for another course.
-GSEM 608 Advanced Methods of Teaching Bible is a prerequisite for Course Development and Teaching Practicum.
-This prerequisite can alternatively be fulfilled by submitting evidence of three years of full-time undergraduate teaching at an accredited institution.

-6. Demonstrate, by a proficiency exam taken at AIIAS, a working knowledge of one or more modern and/or ancient language(s) (other than English, Biblical Hebrew, Biblical Greek, or student’s native language), and/or a research tool needed for dissertation writing as determined in consultation with the student’s program director and approved by the Program Committee.
+7. Demonstrate, by a proficiency exam taken at AIIAS, a working knowledge of one or more modern and/or ancient language(s) (other than English, Biblical Hebrew, Biblical Greek, and/or a research tool needed for theological studies as determined in consultation with the student’s program director and approved by the Program Committee.
 This requirement must be completed before taking the comprehensive examinations.

-7. Not earlier than the last semester, 4 comprehensive examinations will be taken that will proportionately cover material from both the student’s concentration and cognate.
+8. Not earlier than the last semester, five comprehensive examinations will be taken that will proportionately cover material from both the student’s concentration and cognate.

 Advancement to Pre-candidacy

 The department will evaluate all students in the program upon completion of their first 24 credits of MTh program.
 The evaluation will be based on grades, research skills, and general aptitude for the proposed program of study.
-Students will also have to pass a general knowledge examination in their area of concentration.
-Approved students will be advanced to precandidacy for the MTh degree by the Programs Committee.
+Approved students will be advanced to pre-candidacy for the MTh degree by the Program Committee.
 The following aspects must be noted:

-2. If a student is denied advancement to pre-candidacy, he/she may be dropped from the program or apply for a reduced load status.
+- If a student is denied advancement to pre-candidacy, he/she may drop from the program or apply for pre-candidacy under a reduced load status.

-4. A student with a reduced load must register accordingly or drop the agreed courses, and may request a deferred grade in order to allow for additional time to complete the required work.
-However, the deadlines for finishing coursework and comprehensive examinations remain the same.
+- A student with a reduced load must register accordingly or drop the agreed courses, and may request a deferred grade in order to allow for additional time to complete the required work.

 If the last courses remaining to be taken in the course work of a student amount to 6 units or less, a MTh student may enroll them together with Preparation for the Comprehensives (no credit) which is counted for study load purposes as equivalent to 6 units.
 The comprehensive examination (also no credit) has a load value of another 6 units.
 Preparation for Comprehensives and the examination itself may be enrolled together, or in different semesters, as long as the preparation represents between 3 and 5 months of study for the examinations.

-Upon completion of coursework and an appropriate period of intensive study and research, four comprehensive examinations will be taken.
-Three 6-hour examinations will be taken in the concentration area, and one 4-hour examination in the cognate.
-These examinations are normally given one each week over four weeks.
-Areas of focus for comprehensive examinations within the fields of study are as follows:
+Upon completion of coursework and an appropriate period of intensive study and research, five comprehensive examinations will be taken.
+Four 6-hour examinations will be taken in the concentration area, and one 6-hour examination in the cognate.
+These examinations are normally given one each week over five weeks.
+Areas of focus for the comprehensive examinations are within the fields of study as follows: